aleen42/PersonalWiki/projectManagement/review/review.md

 > *<strong>wrong reason</strong>: it's obviously not*

-- Microsoft Project 2010 does not lend itself to project human resource management.
+- Communication becomes simpler when you increase the number of team members.

-> *<strong>wrong reason</strong>: it provides a variety of human resource management tools, some of which include assigning and tracking resources, resource leveling, resource usage reports, overallocated resource reports and to-do lists*
+> *<strong>wrong reason</strong>: it's just a m*

 - Microsoft Project 2010 does not lend itself to project human resource management.